-The erstwhile OP work summarized above concluded that the agreement between OP and another independent calculation OPAL [15, 3] do not differ by more than 2.5%, implying that a further revision of opacities was not needed [34].
+The erstwhile OP work summarized above concluded that the agreement between OP and another independent calculation OPAL [3, 12] do not differ by more than 2.5%, implying that a further revision of opacities was not needed [13].
 However, there are outstanding problems related to opacities derived from the OP and all other opacity models.
-The foremost among them is related to a downward revision of solar abundances of common volatile elements such as carbon, nitrogen, oxygen and neon, relative to earlier ones by up to $\sim 50\%$ [12, 13].
-Thereupon, astrophysicists suggested that an upward revision of opacities by $\sim 10\%$ [18, 33] would countenance the lower solar abundances, since abundances are inversely linked to opacities which affect the radiation field in non-local thermodynamic equilibrium (NLTE) models employed to analyze observed line profiles of elements.
+The foremost among them is related to a downward revision of solar abundances of common volatile elements such as carbon, nitrogen, oxygen and neon, relative to earlier ones by up to $\sim 50\%$ [14, 15].
+Thereupon, astrophysicists suggested that an upward revision of opacities by $\sim 10\%$ [16, 17] would countenance the lower solar abundances, since abundances are inversely linked to opacities which affect the radiation field in non-local thermodynamic equilibrium models employed to analyze observed line profiles of elements.
 In particular, the iron opacity plays a crucial role owing to relatively high abundance of iron.
-Also, recent experimental measurements of iron opacity were higher than given by OP and other models [29, 30].
-Whereas opacity models have been improved by including additional transition arrays resonances, etc., the discrepancies with astrophysical and experimental results remain outstanding.
+Also, recent experimental measurements of iron opacity were higher than given by OP and other models [19, 20].
+Whereas opacity models have been improved by including additional transition arrays resonances, etc the discrepancies with astrophysical and experimental results remain outstanding.

-This series describes the work carried out since the OP opacities reported in 2003 and available via database OPServer [28].
+This series describes the work carried out since the OP opacities reported in 2003 and available via database OPServer [21].

 1.3.
-Breit-Pauli R-matrix (BPRM) and Distorted Wave (DW) Methods
+Breit-Pauli R-matrix (BPRM) and DW methods

-Current opacity models employ the DW approximation or variants thereof ([37] and references therein).
-In order to compare and contrast the present BPRM results, as well as to test complementarity and completeness of atomic data, we have also carried out relativistic distorted wave calculations reported in paper RMOP3 of this RMOP series.
+Current opacity models employ the DW approximation or variants thereof ([22] and references therein).
+In order to compare and contrast the present BPRM results, as well as to test complementarity and completeness of atomic data, we have also carried out relativistic DW calculations reported in paper RMOP3 of this RMOP series.
 In principle, the DW approximation based on an atomic structure calculation coupled to the continuum yields complete sets of opacities.
-Oscillator strengths and photoionization cross sections are computed for all possible bound-bound and boundfree transitions among levels specified by electronic configurations included in the atomic calculation (viz.
-[38], see RMOP4).
-However, since the DW approximation includes only the coupling between initial and final states, the complexity of interference between the bound and continuum wavefunction expansions involving other levels is neglected [33].
+Oscillator strengths and photoionization cross sections are computed for all possible bound-bound and bound-free transitions among levels specified by electronic configurations included in the atomic calculation (viz.
+[23], see RMOP4).
+However, since the DW approximation includes only the coupling between initial and final states, the complexity of interference between the bound and continuum wavefunction expansions involving other levels is neglected [18].
 That manifests itself as quasi-bound levels and autoionizing resonances embedded in the continua.
-DW models employ the independent resonance approximation that treats the bound-bound transition probability independently from coupling to the continuum [6].
-Apart from relative simplicity of atomic computations, the advantages of DW models is that well-established line broadening treatments may be employed to account for plasma interactions [26].
+DW models employ the independent resonance approximation that treats the boundbound transition probability independently from coupling to the continuum [7].
+Apart from relative simplicity of atomic computations, the advantages of DW models is that wellestablished line broadening treatments may be employed to account for plasma interactions [24].
 Another advantage is ease of completeness of datasets that can be augmented by including additional configurations with multiple-electron excitations (see RMOP4).
 Furthermore, high angular-spin momenta do not pose a computational problem commonly encountered in CC calculations.
 For these reasons the DW method is generally employed for opacities calculations.
 In contrast, RMOP calculations are computationally laborious and time-consuming; however, coupling effects can affect atomic parameters significantly, as demonstrated in RMOP2 and RMOP4.